lisyoen/MoneyAgent/README.md

 # MoneyAgent

-Create to replace the Money Agent app on iOS.
+This project is being developed to replace the iOS Money Agent app.
+Not for you, just for me.